laamaa/m8c/README.md

 The program uses SDL's game controller system, which should make it work automagically with most gamepads.
 On startup, the program tries to load a SDL game controller database named gamecontrollerdb.txt from the same directory as the config file.
 If your joypad doesn't work out of the box, you might need to create custom bindings to this file, for example with [SDL2 Gamepad Tool](https://generalarcade.com/gamepadtool/).

+## Audio

+Experimental audio routing support can be enabled by setting the config value `"audio_enabled"` to `"true"`.
+The audio buffer size can also be tweaked from the config file for possible lower latencies.

 ## Config

-Keyboard and game controller bindings can be configured via `config.ini`.
+Application settings and keyboard/game controller bindings can be configured via `config.ini`.

 If not found, the file will be created in one of these locations:
 * Windows: `C:\Users\<username>\AppData\Roaming\m8c\config.ini`